MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 | kustoExtentTags | String representing [tags](https://docs.microsoft.com/azure/kusto/management/extents-overview#extent-tagging) that will be attached to resulting extent. |
 | kustoCreationTime |  Overrides [$IngestionTime](/azure/kusto/query/ingestiontimefunction?pivots=azuredataexplorer) for the blob, formatted as a ISO 8601 string.
 Use for backfilling. |

-**Events routing**
+## Events routing

 When setting up a blob storage connection to Azure Data Explorer cluster, specify target table properties (table name, data format and mapping).
 This is the default routing for your data, also refered to as `static routig`.
 You can also specify target table properties for each blob, using blob metadata.
-The data will be dynamically routed as specified by [properties](ingestion-properties).
+The data will be dynamically routed as specified by [ingestion properties](#ingestion-properties).

 Following is an example for setting ingestion properties to the blob metadata before uploading it.
 Blobs are routed to different tables.